 Industrial Internships.
-Each PhD student will do an internship of 2-3 months in a non-academic environment, typically in the second or third year of her/his PhD.
+Each postdoc will be involved in an internship of 2-3 months in a non-academic environment, either as co-supervisor of a PhD student doing an extensive internship or working on one's own project.

 Professional skills courses.
-There is a variety of courses on professional skills and personal development available to NETWORKS PhD students.
+There is a variety of courses on professional skills and personal development available to NETWORKS members.
 These include courses on technical writing and giving presentations, developing teaching skills, personal effectiveness, and more.
 Together with your supervisor, you decide on a personal course program.
+A course on Analytic Story Telling is mandatory.